de-jure/kikihub-test/README.md

 - `yarn deps` – Starts RabbitMQ docker container
 - `yarn sub` – Starts the subscriber service (or whatever it listens to).

-And as many `yarn pub` commands as you need.

 To run 5 parallel `yarn pub` processes, use the following command in your terminal:

 ```bash